High vs Low Hiking Boots: How to Choose?

 When are Low Hiking Shoes Suitable?

-Low-cut 400 – 700 g Minimal Easy trails, fast packing
+Low 400 – 700 g Minimal Light trails, fast treks

-Mid-cut 800 – 1100 g Moderate Mixed terrain, day hikes
+Mid 800 – 1100 g Moderate Mixed terrain, day treks

-Practical Tips for Trail Comfort
+Practical Tips for Comfort During Treks

-Breaking in Your Hiking Boots
+Breaking in Hiking Boots

 Write a comment